mrjones-plip/mrjones-medic-scratch/burpees-for-nick/readme.md

 ## Running

+1. Clone this repo: `git clone https://github.com/mrjones-plip/mrjones-medic-scratch`
-Open `index.html` in your favorite browser, choose minutes and click "Start"!
+2. Open `index.html` in your favorite browser
+3. Choose minutes and click "Start"
+4. Do lots of burpees

 ## Todo